(Originally written 1999; updated for 2013).

 The new series has changed a lot of things: the production values are much better, particularly the writing, and the Doctor has fear and romance.
 What also seems to have changed is that there is supposed to be something special about the Doctor himself, as distinct from the Time Lords.
 He now seems to be of cosmic significance, which loses some of the original charm of the show, “but Doctor, the landslide will destroy the whole village!”.
 The new producer, who made the 1990s Comic Relief spoof of Doctor Who (in which the Doctor is played by Richard E Grant, and a woman …) loves getting characters to give long speeches saying why the Doctor is so great; these speeches are in “The Curse of Fatal Death” just as much as “Last of the Time Lords”, where they seem to have some sort of magical effect.
 Sydney Newman, one of the show’s co-creators, who’d never read Hamlet despite running BBC Drama, always said an serial should have only one unbelievable thing in it, and the new series depart from that seriously.
 The show needs to keep one foot on the ground.

 There’s a much better environment now, too: the show was derailed in the 1970s by Mary Whitehouse.
-This censorious woman was engaged in one of the most culturally destructive crusades mounted by Low Church Protestantism since the nationalisation of the monasteries, and stooped to bringing a criminal prosecution for sexual assault against a theatre director on the basis of eyewitness evidence obtained from someone sat in the back row.
+This censorious woman was engaged in a culturally destructive crusade, and stooped to bringing a criminal prosecution for sexual assault against a theatre director on the basis of eyewitness evidence obtained from someone sat in the back row.
 The BBC feared her, and she used her clout to get Doctor Who’s producer moved onto other projects.
 The show had been on a high, and never really recovered.

 I hope the question marks remain about the man, and we don’t find out his name, or that Clara is the Doctor or is River Song or something, but we’ll see in a few minutes ..